 Regulatory Roadblocks

 Regulatory pressure makes it difficult to consolidate software products and companies with different functionalities to build an end-to-end product.
-The pushback can cause a decline in venture investment into design and prototyping software, and slow down innovation in existing products.
+The pushback can cause a decline in venture investment into design and prototyping software and slow down innovation in existing products.
 This was demonstrated, for example, by Adobe first suspending and then permanently sunsetting its in-house Figma competitor, AdobeXD, after the acquisition deal was announced.

 Weekly Newsletter